Multiple Access Channel with Common Message and Secrecy constraint: Introduction

 \section{Introduction}

-\fontsize{10}{11} \selectfont In a seminal paper, the wire-tap channel was introduced by Wyner \cite{Wyner}, where a sender wishes to communicate a message to a receiver while keeping the message secret from an eavesdropper.
+In a seminal work, the wire-tap channel was introduced by Wyner \cite{Wyner}, where a sender wishes to communicate a message to a receiver while keeping the message secret from an eavesdropper.
 He established the secrecy capacity for a single-user degraded wire-tap channel.
-Later, Csisz\'{a}r and K\"{o}rner extended the wire-tap channel to a more generalized model called the broadcast channel with confidential messages \cite{CsiszarKorner} and found its secrecy capacity.
+Later, Csisz\'{a}r and K\"{o}rner extended the wire-tap channel to a more generalized model called the broadcast channel with confidential messages \cite{CsiszarKorner} and computed its secrecy capacity.

-The problem of secret communication over multi-user channels has recently attracted remarkable attention \cite{cooperation, LiangPoor, Yassaee, ISIT2012, Maric, GMAWC, GMAWCJamming, MAWCwithconference, BlochBarros}.
-In \cite{cooperation, LiangPoor}, Multiple Access Channel (MAC) with generalized feedback has been considered, where in \cite{cooperation} the encoders do not need to keep their messages secret from each other but their messages should be kept secret from an external eavesdropper, while in \cite{LiangPoor} each user views the other user as an eavesdropper and wishes to keep its confidential information as secret as possible from the other user.
-The Multiple Access Wire-tap Channel (MAWC) under the strong secrecy criterion has been studied in \cite{Yassaee}.
-In \cite{ISIT2012}, the MAWC has been studied assuming that there exists a common message while the eavesdropper is \emph{unable} to decode it.
-For this model a rate region under the strong secrecy criterion has been derived.
-A degraded Gaussian MAWC where the eavesdropper receives a degraded version of the legitimate receiver's signal has been studied in \cite{GMAWC} and an achievable rate region for this setting has been derived.
-In \cite{GMAWCJamming} general Gaussian MAWC has been considered for which an achievable rate region has been derived.
-The influence of partial encoder cooperation on the secrecy of the MAWC has been studied in \cite{MAWCwithconference}.
-The compound MAC (CMAC) with conferencing links between both encoders and decoders without any secrecy constraint has been studied in \cite{simeone}.
-In a recent paper \cite{ICC2014}, we have considered CMAC with confidential messages in which the first transmitter's private message is confidential and only decoded by the first receiver, and kept secret from the second receiver, while the common message and the private message of the second transmitter are decoded by both receivers.
+The problem of secret communication over multi-user channels has recently attracted remarkable attention \cite{cooperation, LiangPoor, Yassaee, ISIT2012, GMAWC, Maric, GMAWCJamming, MAWCwithconference, BlochBarros, liumaric, IETsaleh}.
+In \cite{cooperation, LiangPoor}, Multiple Access Channel (MAC) with generalized feedback has been considered, where in \cite{cooperation} the encoders do not need to keep their messages secret from each other, but their messages should be kept secret from an external eavesdropper.
+Whereas in \cite{LiangPoor} each user views the other user as an eavesdropper and wishes to keep its confidential information as secret as possible from the other user.

+The Multiple Access Wire-tap Channel (MAWC) (i.e. multiple access channel with an external eavesdropper) under strong secrecy criterion has been studied in \cite{Yassaee}.
+In \cite{ISIT2012}, MAWC has been studied assuming that there exists a common message while the eavesdropper is \emph{unable} to decode it.
+For this model an achievable rate region for discrete memoryless case under the strong secrecy criterion has been derived.
+A degraded Gaussian MAWC, in which the eavesdropper receives a degraded version of the legitimate receiver's signal, has been studied in \cite{GMAWC} and an achievable rate region for this setting has been established.
+In \cite{GMAWCJamming} general Gaussian MAWC has been considered such that an achievable rate region has been derived.
+The problem of lossy source transmission over a MAWC was considered in \cite{JSsaleh}.